sec51/honeymail/README.md

 [![Build Status](https://travis-ci.org/sec51/honeymail.svg?branch=master)](https://travis-ci.org/sec51/honeymail)

-### SMTP honeypot

-UPDATE: the project is being actively developed.
-Here a list of some of the features which have been implemented, but not pushed to master yet.

-- [x] Automatically extract several information from the email, like: list of urls, source domain, country, attachments, email parts (HTML or TXT) and more
-- [x] Email storage to BOLTDB, with the possibility to add different storage backends (by implementing the storage interface)
-- [x] API to retrieve the stored emails in a JSON format for further analysis or to display it in a web UI

 ### Status

-**Work in progress.**
+**The project is being actively developed.**
 This honeypot has been tested by **Sec51** however **we cannot guarantee that it's bug free!**
 Attackers may be able to gain access to your honeypot in case of severe bug. **Use at your own risk !**
 We are not responsible for any damage caused by this software.
 For more information see the license.

+### SMTP honeypot

+Here a list of features of this smtp and smtps honeypot so far:

+- [x] Configurable response messages to avoid honeypot detection.
+- [x] Support for STARTTLS
+- [X] Support for TLS
+- [X] Storage of emails in a BoltDB file, separated by day.
+- [X] API to retrieve today's emails and specific email via its id.
+(API is under heavy development to add additional capabilities)
+- [x] Automatically extract several information from the email, like: list of urls, source domain, country, attachments, email parts (HTML or TXT) and SHA256 hash of several information.

+### Future development

+- [ ] Process the attachment with YARA and Cuckoo to automatically create yara rules
+- [ ] Create a web UI to visualize the stored information
+- [ ] Improve the API and allow to browse different days and to retrieve an email via SHA256 hash of its parts

 ### How to run it: